schvetsov/parallax-template/README.md

 ### Description

-A website template using the react-parallax package.
+A website template created in React v16.9.0 using the react-parallax package.
-Included a sticky navbar with smooth scrolling.
+Includes a sticky navbar with smooth scrolling.

 ### How to use